aulianurfajriyah/gml-to-aws/README.md

 # GML to Cesium ION Uploader

-This Python script uploads GML files from the `data` folder to Cesium ION API paralelly
+This Python script uploads GML files from the `data` folder to Cesium ION API with parallel processing and optional archive creation.

 ## Quick Start